JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 WHEN they start a new game
 THEN one player is marked as Player 1
 AND the other is marked as Player 2
-AND the game displays that 'Player 1 has a turn'
+AND then it is Player 1 turn
 ```

 ## User Story 2 - As a player I want choose where I place my disc So that I can place it on the grid